quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Receiving Out-of-Order Protected Frames {#pre-hs-protected}

 Due to reordering and loss, protected packets might be received by an endpoint before the final TLS handshake messages are received.
-Each endpoint MUST NOT decrypt 1-RTT packets from its peer prior to completing the handshake.
+A client will be unable to decrypt 1-RTT packets from the server, whereas a server will be able to decrypt 1-RTT packets from the client.
+Endpoints in either role MUST NOT decrypt 1-RTT packets from their peer prior to completing the handshake.

 Even though 1-RTT keys are available to a server after receiving the first handshake messages from a client, it is missing assurances on the client state: